latest nhpb_banner 1__compressed

 Assistance programs Berkeley County South Carolina.

-Find charities, churches and government agencies in Berkeley County South Carolina that provide financial help to low income families and struggling individuals.
+Find charities, churches and government organization in Berkeley County South Carolina that provide financial help to low income families and individuals.
 Get rent and security deposit assistance or grants to pay a mortgage or utility bills.
-There are also charities or free pantries that give out free groceries, Christmas toys, hygiene supplies, or school supplies.
+There are also charities or free pantries that give out free groceries, Christmas toys, hygiene or school supplies.
 Get financial help near you in Berkeley County SC.

-Tricounty Family Ministries offers a safe, compassionate, and inviting place for all people in need of financial assistance or social services.
-Call 747-1788 for information, or find more details on assistance from Tricounty Family Ministries.
+Neighbors Together offers a safe, compassionate, and inviting place for all people in need of financial assistance or social services.
+The homeless and vets will get help too.
+Call 843-747-1788 for information, or find more details on assistance from Neighbors Together.

-Navy-Marine Corps Relief Society Charleston is located in Goose Creek, SC, at the Naval Weapons Station, Bldg.
-717, 1004 Jefferson Ave.
+Navy-Marine Corps Relief Society Charleston is located in Goose Creek, SC, at the Naval Weapons Station, 004 Jefferson Ave.
 Extension.
 Phone number is (843) 764-7662.
-This agency may be able to provide grants, interest-free loans, or both to help people in an emergency.
+This agency may be able to provide grants, interest-free loans, or both to help people (vets and their families) in an emergency.
 The loans or grants can be used to pay for rent and utilities for military personnel, medical or dental bills, food, transportation, and funeral expenses.
 Many emergencies are covered.

 Berkeley Electric Cooperative offers utility bill assistance for its customers.
 Operation Roundup can provide up to $2500 for emergency expenses, however ironically the money can’t be paid towards utilities.
 There is an extensive application and approval process that needs to be met and reviewed.
-Get help buying and installing water heaters from the H2O Advantage rebate program.
+Get grants for utility bills or even help buying and installing water heaters from the H2O Advantage rebate program.

-Farmers and Merchants Bank also works with Berkeley Electric Cooperative and the Service Partner Network to offer an Energy Advance Loan.
+• Farmers and Merchants Bank also works with Berkeley Electric Cooperative and the Service Partner Network to offer an Energy Advance Loan.
 This will help finance energy improvements from large appliances and heating/cooling systems to storm doors.
-551 Rembert C. Dennis Blvd., Moncks Corner, SC 29461, dial 761-8200
+The location is 1732 US-52, Moncks Corner, SC 29461, dial 843-761-8200.

-This local non-profit, faith based charity has numerous social services as well as financial assistance programs for people in need of help.
-The main office is located in Moncks Corner.
+• This local non-profit, faith based charity has numerous other emergency social services as well as financial assistance programs for people in need of help or low-income families in Berkeley County SC.
 Among the different options and services that are available include:

 • An on site food pantry for free food, groceries, and personal hygiene goods.